pbwolf/drainclog/README.md

 XML data representation into data structures that make sense for processing.

+Unlike clojure.xml, xml-skim yields no data by default.
+Only when the configuration says to make data does it gather data.

 ## Configuration

 The configuration describes (a) the file and (b) the resulting data